Cash Flow From Investing Activities: Definition

 Even though the cash flow from investing activities offers a clear picture of a company’s investments, it’s necessary to consider both the income statement and balance sheet to get a better understanding of its financial position.

-Cash Flow From Investing Activities is one of the categories of cash flow.
 Learn more about Cash Flow from Operating Activities in this article: Cash Flow From Operating Activities